 When you’ve reached that greater awareness, the higher perspective, true compassion will also grow in you.

 We know that compassion means “to suffer with,” or having empathy for the suffering of others.
 But Eckhart says this is only one side of compassion.
-What he refers to as “true compassion” is seeing not only the suffering but also beyond the suffering.
+What he calls “true compassion” is seeing not only the suffering but also beyond the suffering.
 It means seeing life in all life situations.
 You see the Being in every person.

-True compassion is knowing that what you go or been through is what the world at large is going through.
+True compassion is knowing that what you go (or have been) through is what the world at large is going through.
 It is knowing that the suffering in the world is not because of the “bad” things that happen, but because of the unconsciousness that creates it, and perpetuates it.